Spicy Red Pepper, Goat Cheese, Olive, and Arugula Pizza

 - 1 teaspoon granulated sugar

-- 2 tablespoons cornmeal, for the pizza peel (divided)
+- semolina flour for dusting the pizza peel

-- 3 ounces drained roasted red peppers from jar, thinly sliced
+- 3 ounces drained jarred roasted red peppers thinly sliced

-- 6 ounces soft fresh goat cheese, broken into small clumps
+- 6 ounces soft fresh goat cheese broken into small chunks

 - Prepare Pizza Dough: In a medium bowl, whisk together the all-purpose flour, yeast, sugar, and salt.
 Add the warm water and olive oil, and stir the mixture with a wooden spoon until the dough just begins to come together.
 It will seem shaggy and dry, don’t worry.